dwarfmaster/commutative-diagrams/README.md

 > Right now the nix option is only available on linux due to the way I wrote the
 > nix file.

+> [!NOTE]
+> Nix is packaged in many distributions.
+If it is not for your distribution,
+> see [here](https://nixos.org/download) for installation instruction.

 Using [Nix](https://nixos.org/) is the easiest way to quickly try the plugin if you have nix installed and [flakes enabled](https://nixos.wiki/wiki/Flakes).
 Simply run the following command:
 ```sh